harshitaSingh11/amazon-clone/README.md

-# amazon-clone
+# Amazon.in Clone
-Amazon.in clone built using React JS.
+This project was bootstrapped with Create React App.